mongodb/mongo-task-generator/docs/generating_tasks.md

 tests that were included in the generated sub-tasks.
 This is used to catch any tasks without test runtime history.

-If for any reason the runtime history cannot be obtained (e.g. errors in querying, a task having to runtime history, etc), task splitting will fallback to splitting the tests into sub-tasks that contains a roughly equal number of tests.
+If for any reason the runtime history cannot be obtained (e.g. errors in querying, a task having no runtime history, etc), task splitting will fallback to splitting the tests into sub-tasks that contains a roughly equal number of tests.